jfree/jfreechart-fse/README.md

 -  Maven is used to build this edition of JFreeChart;

+   mvn package
+   mvn javadoc:javadoc
+   Then look in the ./target directory.

 -  JCommon is no longer a dependency (the subset of classes from JCommon that are still used have been incorporated directly in the source tree);